NormalReedus/cache-me-ousside/README.md

   // ...
   bust: {
     POST: {
-      /posts: [
-        '^GET:/posts', // POST requests to /posts will remove all GET entries that begin with /posts (that includes /posts/123 and so on)
+      '/posts': [ // POST requests to /posts...
+        'GET:/posts', // ...will remove all GET entries that begin with /posts (that includes /posts/123 and so on) 'HEAD:/posts$', // ...will remove only the HEAD entry called /posts ],
-        HEAD:/posts',
-      ]
+      '/posts/:id': [ // POST requests to /posts/:id...
+        '/posts/:id', // ...will remove both GET and HEAD entries that match the matched id only and all children route entries (e.g., /posts/123 and /posts/123/comments etc.)
+      ],
     },
     PUT: {
+      // ...
+    },
+    DELETE: {
+      // ...
     }
   }
   // ...